reancirl/car-erp/ACTIVITY_LOG_IMPLEMENTATION.md

 - **Filtering & Search:**
   - Search by description or action
+  - Filter by branch (Admin only - dropdown with all active branches)
   - Filter by module (Sales, Branch, Users, etc.)
   - Filter by status (success, failed, flagged)
+  - **Branch-scoped**: Non-admin users automatically see only their branch's logs

 - **Activity Table:**
   - Timestamp, user, action, module, status, IP address